ccallawa/alyvix_doc/test_case_building/selector_interface_overview.rst

    the name of a test case object.
 #.
 The **filtering and search** fields let you select all test case objects with a given resolution,
    or that contain a given text string in either the :guilabel:`Name` or :guilabel:`Date modified` fields.
-The Search field uses a non-regex substring search, and the :nobutton:`x` action clears the field.
+The Search field uses a non-regex substring search, and the |times-icon| action clears the field.
 #.
 The **test case object actions** act on the
    :ref:`currently selected test case objects <alyvix_selector_interface_object_actions>`